fboerman/kolibri-chat/README.md

 changelog
 ---------
 v0.6:
-* global broadcast for new users
+* global broadcast for events such as connecting user
 * user can now be an admin
 * admins can kick users from server (only if they are in the same room)
 * some code optimalizations